DigitalIQ/infinimouse/README.md

 _Forked from @angel333 - bugfixed and extended by myself_

-If you move the cursor to one border, it will come back from the other side.
+If you move the cursor to one screen border, it will come back from the other side.
 It's like PacMan.

-Works for multiple screens too, but will have issues if the screen layout doesn't make a perfect rectangle (e.g. for different resolutions).
+Works for multiple screens too, but will have issues if the screen layout doesn't make a perfect rectangle (e.g. for different screen resolutions).

 ## Settings